maxx1128/eleventy-personal-site/posts/2020-11-28-birthday-resolution-fail-more.md

 But while this accomplishments list wasn't empty, it was a lot shorter than I expected.
 This is true even when it came to small things like "reading different books."
 Turns out I spent a lot of time rereading online comics.
 As amazing as Eyeshield 21 is, it shouldn't keep me from my virtual library.

-**That's when I realized I'd spent too much time inside my comfort zone, embracing risk and failure as much as I should have.**
+**That's when I realized I'd spent too much time inside my comfort zone, and not embracing risk and failure as much as I should have.**

 I thought of an unfortunate number of examples of this: